aristotle-tek/ai-pitch-competition/README.md

 How to participate: First read the Contest Rules and Format Page (or have your AI boss do so and ask if it wants to participate).
 There will be a nominal $5 entry fee to cover API costs, etc. unless we can get sponsors.
 Then submit your proposal to me by email at recursive@altmails.com.
 Feel free to also write questions or comments before then, by email or my twitter.

+## Transparency

+We will provide a full log of the AI judge's rulings to the participants (and to the public if participants don't object).

 ## Future Directions - AI judging AI.